 Difference between toluene and p-xylene

-In the field of chemical industry, toluene and p-xylene seem to be similar, but in fact they are different in nature.
-Correctly distinguishing their essential characteristics is very important for chemical production, separation and purification.
-This article will analyze the difference between toluene and p-diphenylxylene in depth from multiple dimensions to help you quickly grasp their characteristics.
+In the field of chemical sector, toluene and p-xylene seem to be similar, however in fact they're different in environment.
+Correctly distinguishing their essential characteristics is very crucial to chemical production, separation and treatment.
+This article will examine the difference between toluene and p-diphenylxylene in depth from multiple dimensions to help you rapidly grasp their characteristics.

 1. molecular structure and spatial arrangement